slietar/dexc/readme.md

 # dexc

-Dexc is a Python exception formatter that focuses on the important parts of stack traces.

-Dexc supports Python 3.13 and later.
+Dexc is a Python exception formatter.
+It supports Python 3.13 and later.

 ## Features